Antakya: Recent history

-2023 earthquake
+2023 earthquakes

 On 6 February 2023, Antakya suffered heavy damage as a result of a major earthquake.
+Many parts of the city were totally destroyed.
 As of 7 February, the BBC reported that at least 1,200 buildings in the city center and the districts of Kırıkhan and İskenderun were razed.
 Officials said "almost all" houses in the Cebrail District had collapsed.
 Many historical sites, including churches and mosques, were destroyed, St. Paul's Church being one of them.
+The historic Antakya Synagogue and Hatay State Assembly Building were also destroyed.

+In the aftermath, President Recep Tayyip Erdoğan promised an immediate reconstruction of the affected areas.
+During a visit to the city in September 2023, The New York Times reported that heavily damaged buildings were still being demolished and no large-scale reconstruction works were observed.
+Many damaged buildings remained standing but abandoned while survivors continue to live in tents.
+Hatay's mayor, Lütfü Savaş, said only half of the estimated 38,000 buildings registered to be dismantled had been fulfilled.
+In Gülderen, there were ongoing works to build 2,300 apartment units in 122 blocks.

 Geography

 Antakya is located on the banks of the Orontes River (Asi Nehri), approximately 22 km inland from the Mediterranean coast.
 The city is in a valley surrounded by mountains, the Nur Mountains (ancient Amanos) to the northwest and Mount Keldağ (Jebel Akra) to the south, with the 440 m high Mount Habib-i Neccar (the ancient Mount Silpius) forming its eastern limits.
 The mountains are a source of a green marble.
 Antakya is at the northern edge of the Dead Sea Rift and vulnerable to earthquakes.

 The plain of Amik to the north-east of the city is fertile soil watered by the Orontes, the Karasu and the Afrin rivers; the lake in the plain was drained in 1980 by a French company.
 At the same time channels were built to widen the Orontes and let it pass neatly through the city centre.
 The Orontes is joined in Antakya by the Hacı Kürüş stream to the north-east of the city near the church of St Peter, and the Hamşen which runs down from Habib-i Neccar to the south-west, under Memekli Bridge near the army barracks.
 Flora includes the bay trees and myrtle.